MJRichardson/TypeSql/Readme.md

 #TypeSql

 TypeSql is a compiler.
 It compiles annotated SQL into strongly-typed data-access-objects.
+The inspiration was [TypeScript](http://www.typescriptlang.org/).

 Do you believe that a strongly-typed, object-orientated programming language is the best way to write applications?
 Do you believe that SQL is *still* the best language for querying relational databases?